 Invest in Mobile Devices for E-Commerce in China

-More than one Chinese user in two has a cell phone and 315 million buy on the internet – that’s twice as much as the Japanese and it’s 6 times the number of the UK online purchasers.
+More than one Chinese user in two has a cell phone and 315 million buys on the internet – that’s twice as much as the Japanese and it’s 6 times the number of the UK online purchasers.
 It is estimated that 7 out of 10 online purchases are now made on mobile, thanks to the pivotal role of social media (more information here).
-All commerce activity has be optimised for mobile in China, there is no question.
+All commerce activity has to be optimized for mobile in China, there is no question.

 Offer a Simplified Payment Process

 Over 60% of Chinese say that their online purchases are driven by simplicity.
-Be sure to present clear information and really high quality images with clear call to actions set up to drive consumers the right way along an intuitive lead funnel.
-Highlight the secure nature of the payment and utilize payment methods Chinese netizens trust, like Alipay or WeChat pay.
+Be sure to present clear information and really high-quality images with a clear call to actions set up to drive consumers the right way along an intuitive lead funnel.
+Highlight the secure nature of the payment and utilize the payment methods Chinese netizens trust, like Alipay or WeChat pay.